Skip to main content

 Debugging

-To inspect the filesystem of a running app, use cloudron exec.
+Inspect the filesystem of a running app with cloudron exec.

-If an application keeps restarting (because of some bug), then cloudron exec will not work or will keep getting disconnected.
-In such situations, you can use cloudron debug.
-In debug mode, the container's file system is read-write.
-In addition, the app just pauses and does not run the RUN command specified in the Dockerfile.
+When an application keeps restarting due to a bug, cloudron exec may fail or disconnect repeatedly.
+Use cloudron debug instead.
+In debug mode, the container's file system is read-write, and the app pauses without running the RUN command specified in the Dockerfile.

 Apache